ehmatthes/django-simple-deploy/docs/unit_tests/understanding_unit_tests.md

 # Understanding the Unit Tests

 The unit test suite for `django-simple-deploy` is likely to grow increasingly complex over time.
 If you haven't done extensive testing, it can be a little overwhelming to dig into the test suite as a whole.
-The goal of this page is to explain the structure of the unit test suite, so that it continue to run efficiently and effectively as the project evolves.
+The goal of this page is to explain the structure of the unit test suite, so that it continues to run efficiently and effectively as the project evolves.

 The complexity comes from trying to do all of the following: